 Mature seeds of hazelnut were collected from healthy trees with similar diameter and height in Fandoghlou Forest.
 The seeds were sown in plastic pots containing 4 kg of sterilized nursery soil with silty-loam texture (Table 1).
-The pots were kept under natural photoperiod in the forest nursery of Fandoghlou.
-Three putative bacterial strains, Pseudomonas putida DSM291, Bacillus subtilis strainFzB24 and Enterobacter cloacae with 10° colony forming unit (cfu) ml-1 were obtained from the microbial collection of the soil microbiology department of Soil and Water Research Institute (SWRI), Iran.
-The PGPR species used in this experiment were selected for the following reasons: (1) all three bacteria are phosphate solubilizing, nitrogen fixing, and they have the ability to produce auxin, siderophores, HCN and ammonia (Ahmad et al., 2008), (2) all have the synergistic effect on each other, (3) they are found in various environments (especially in woodlands) (Ahemad and Kilbert, 2014).
+The pots were kept under natural in photoperiod the forest nurserv of Fandoghlou.
+Three putative bacterial strains, Pseudomonas putida DSM291, Bacillus subtilis strainFzB24 and Enterobacter cloacae with 10 colony forming unit (cfu) ml-1 were obtained from the microbial collection of the soil microbiology department of Soil and Water Research Institute (SWRI), Iran.
+The PGPR species used in this experiment were selected for the following reasons: (1) all three bacteria are phosphate solubilizing, nitrogen fixing, and they have the ability to produce auxin, siderophores, HCN and ammonia (Ahmad et al., 2008), (2) all have the synergistic effect on each other, (3) they are found in various

+(especially in environments woodlands) (Ahemad and Kilbert, 2014).